 In many cases, the discounts on schemes like the Warm Home Discount and Cold Weather Payment will be applied automatically.
 However, there could be circumstances in which you have to apply yourself - check out the schemes’ individual guides for more details.

-Can my supplier help me with energy saving?
+Can my supplier provide help with energy bills?

 Your supplier may also be able to offer bespoke help and assistance with managing and paying your energy bills - click below for links to some of the bigger suppliers' help sections: